Swiss Life Holding AG (SWX:SLHN)

 About Swiss Life Holding AG

 Swiss Life Holding AG provides life, pensions, and financial solutions for private and corporate clients.
 It operates through Switzerland, France, Germany, International, Asset Managers, and Other segments.
-The company offers a range of life, pension, health, annuity, and investment-type policies to groups and individuals, as well as disability coverage.
+The company offers a various life, pension, health, annuity, and investment-type policies to groups and individuals, as well as disability coverage.
 It also provides property and casualty, liability and motor, accident, health, and payment protection insurance products.
-In addition, the company manages assets and provides advisory services ...
+In addition, the company manages assets and provides advisory services. ...
 [Read more]

 Sector Financials